melahn/helm-inspector/README.md

 Each JSON element that represents a chart or an image must have a 'children' property containing an array of the child elements of that chart or image, if any.
 If there are no child elements, then the array should be empty, but it still must be present.

+### Hosting it yourself
+To host helm inspector yourself, just download the two files [index.html](./src/index.html) and [helm-data.json](./src/helm-data.json) and serve them in a web server.

+*Note*:  You actually don't even need the *helm-data.json* file if you provide your own data files and use the *chart* URL parameter to select which one to use.

+*Note*: It is necessary to host the files in a web server because D3 fetches the data using http(s).
+You can easily start a local webserver using, for example, 'python -m SimpleHTTPServer' to serve local files and then access the 'index.html' file from your browser using localhost.

 ### Credits
 The clickable tree view was inspired by [https://bl.ocks.org/d3noob/1a96af738c89b88723eb63456beb6510](https://bl.ocks.org/d3noob/1a96af738c89b88723eb63456beb6510)